zzj-bj/SCHISM_Z/README.md

 ---
 ## :scroll: INI File Setup

-Here is an example of an INI file:
+Below is an example of an INI file:

 ```
 [Model]